 Finish - Almonds & fruit

 I now look at Benrinnes 15-year-old, which unusually for a Speysider has been triple distilled.
-At this point you are probably think it will be a light flavored whisky like Auchentoshan from the lowlands or possibly like an Irish whiskey, but no, this one delivers on flavor, that extra distillation hasn’t made for a lightly flavored whisky.
+At this point, you are probably thinking it will be a light flavored whisky like Auchentoshan from the lowlands or possibly like an Irish whiskey, but no, this one delivers on flavor, that extra distillation hasn’t made for a lightly flavored whisky.

 That’s not a put down on Auchentoshan, or Irish whiskies, I like both, but the extra distillation will normally take away about 24/25% of the whiskies flavor.